rpousa/Flexric_EWOC/README.md

 # FlexRIC Documentation

 This repository contains [O-RAN Alliance](https://www.o-ran.org/) compliant E2 Node Agent emulators, a nearRT-RIC, and xApps written in C/C++ and Python.

 It implements various service models (O-RAN standard E2SM-KPM v2.01/v2.03/v3.00 and E2SM-RC v1.03, as well as customized NG/GTP, PDCP, RLC, MAC, SC and TC).

 Depending on the service model, different encoding schemes have been developed (ASN.1, flatbuffer, plain).

 The indication data received in the xApp uses as persistence mechanism an sqlite3 database for enabling offline processing applications (e.g., ML/AI).
 Moreover it supports E2AP v1.01/v2.03/v3.01 for all the SMs.

-If you want to know more about FlexRIC and its original architecture, you can find more details at: Robert Schmidt, Mikel Irazabal, and Navid Nikaein.
-2021.
+If you want to know more about FlexRIC and its original architecture, you can find more details at:

+> Robert Schmidt, Mikel Irazabal, and Navid Nikaein. *2021.*
-FlexRIC: an SDK for next-generation SD-RANs.
-In Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNEXT
+> **FlexRIC: an SDK for next-generation SD-RANs.** In *Proceedings of the 17th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '21).*
-'21).
-Association for Computing Machinery, New York, NY, USA, 411–425.
+> Association for Computing Machinery, New York, NY, USA, 411–425.
 [DOI](https://doi.org/10.1145/3485983.3494870).
-A pdf copy is available [here](https://bit.ly/3uOXuCV).
+> A PDF copy is available [here](https://bit.ly/3uOXuCV).

 Below is the list of features available in this version divided per component and per service model: